nodejs/diagnostics/docs/AsyncWrap/README.md

 using `new TCPConnectWrap()` the `init` hook is called.

 A `oncomplete` property is also set, this is the callback for when the connection is made or failed.
-Just before calling `oncomplete` the `before` hook is called, just after the `after` hook is called.
+Just before calling `oncomplete` the `pre` hook is called, just after the `post` hook is called.

 The `TCP` handle works exactly the same way, except that the information is passed as arguments to a method `.connect` and the `onread` function is called multiple times, thus it behaves like an event.
-This also means that the `before` and `after` hooks are called multiple times.
+This also means that the `pre` and `post` hooks are called multiple times.

 Thus one should expect the hooks be called in the following order: